-The insightful Simon Sinek says that
+The insightful Simon Sinek says about company culture

 “customers won’t love a company until the employees love it first”.